scalabli/quo/docs/utils.rst

         quo.scrollable(_generate_output())

-`'Screen Clearing``
+``Screen Clearing``
 --------------------

-To clear the terminal screen, you can use the :func:`clear` function.
+To clear the terminal screen, you can use the :func:`quo.clear` function.
 It does what the name suggests: it clears the entire visible screen in a platform-agnostic way:

 .. code:: python